 |These colorful flowers are growing close to the house.|

 It rained so hard, we had to yell to speak.
 While watching an episode of a favorite show, we had to turn the volume up to the maximum.
-The roof to this free standing house is made of tile and the pounding rain made earsplitting sound.
+The roof of this free-standing house is made of tile and the pounding rain made an earsplitting sound.
 We laughed as we walked about in wonder as to how it could rain so hard and make such noise.

 We hadn’t seen rain like this since we began our travels.
 The closest was a few storms in Kenya two years ago.
 Luckily, the house is high on a hill with no water making its way inside during these downpours.
 We were able to keep the jalousie windows open during the storm to continue to feel the cooling breezes.

 The weather in the Fijian Islands is fairly consistent making it an ideal holiday/vacation destination.
 Right now, we’re at the tail end of the low precipitation season.
 As long as we and others don’t lose power and resources, we don’t mind the rain.

 Last night, the geckos must have sought shelter indoors from the pelting rain when this morning there was no less than 20 white dots of gecko poop scattered on the glass coffee table and floor.
 Walking around with a damp rag we cleaned up the powdery white residue.

 |A strip of beach on the way to the village.|

 Tom worked his way along the house using the ant repellent stick resembling a piece of chalk, scraping it along the baseboards and the kitchen countertops where the wood meets the wall.

 Each time I prepare food, I scrub the counters with hot soapy water before starting and after completing to keep the ants under control.
 It’s all a part of life in the tropics and we’ve easily gotten into the routine of taking measures to keep our house feeling clean and as free of insects as possible.